weavejester/teensyp/README.md

 - `teensyp.server/CLOSE`        - closes the channel
 - `teensyp.server/PAUSE-READS`  - pause reads until resumed
 - `teensyp.server/RESUME-READS` - resume reads

+You may also specify a second argument to `write`.
+This is a zero argument callback function that will be called when the write completes.

 ## Documentation